• Canister X Review #48: Smallville Season Eight (2008-2009)

 There are also several terrible and nonsensical moments in the film: Superman’s son, Superman in the hospital, Superman lifting a massive island made of kryptonite and flying it into space even though just before that scene being around kryptonite made him virtually mortal.

 Kevin Spacey did an all right job as Lex Luthor—evil, funny, selfish, manipulative, king of understatement.
 But he wasn’t evil-evil, unlike Michael Rosenbaum in Smallville.
-Though I realize their different continuities/series, you’d think a grown up Lex would be darker than his younger counterpart.
+Though I realize they’re different continuities/series, you’d think a grown-up Lex would be darker than his younger counterpart.

 Hopefully the sequel will not be a drama, but a serious yet fun superhero movie, one filled with wonder, eye-popping action and a story worthy of the Man of Steel.
 I just hope they don’t use kryptonite as a weapon against Superman.
 If they do, they’re going to have to use a whole planet’s worth to make a dent seeing as how a kryptonite island didn’t stop him.